 Japanese American Incarceration at Amache, Colorado, Interview

-Norman I. Hirose is a Nisei (second generation) Japanese American born in 1926 in Oakland, California.
-He grew up in Oakland and Berkeley, California.
-After the bombing of Pearl Harbor, the Hirose family was removed to the Tanforan Assembly Center, California (a converted racetrack), and later to Topaz incarceration camp, Utah.
-Authorities in charge of the camps organized recreational activities to occupy the imprisoned population.
-In this interview excerpt, Hirose describes a Fourth of July celebration at Tanforan and the diversions practiced by the Issei ("first generation").
-Along with other former detainees, Hirose received a presidential apology and partial reparations in the 1980s for being incarcerated without due process of law, solely on the basis of his Japanese ancestry.
+(Yoshimitsu) Bob Fuchigami is a Nisei (2nd generation) Japanese American, born in 1930 in Marysville, California.
+His family operated a farm prior to World War II.
+Following the bombing of Pearl Harbor, he and his family were removed to the Merced Assembly Center, California, and later to the Granada (Amache) incarceration camp, Colorado.
+He currently resides in Colorado.
+In this interview clip, he describes the makeshift school at the Amache, Colorado, incarceration camp.
+Along with other former detainees, Fuchigami received a presidential apology and partial reparations in the 1980s for being incarcerated without due process of law, solely on the basis of his Japanese ancestry.